Frequently asked questions

 My HorseRaces allows you to change the acronym and description of each class of race used in analysis along with associated class weights and levels.
 In addition, you can add new classes as required.
 This means:

 You may enter form into My HorseRaces manually for any race using racing papers with comprehesive form coverage.
-Racing Australia (RA) provides free listed details of up to last 7 starts (or last 3 starts) of each horse in each race at a meeting.
+Racing Australia (RA) provides free listed details of up to last 5 starts of each horse in each race at a meeting.
 Manual entry involves typing responses in spaces on My Horseraces' forms seeking information on today's race, the horses in the race and the past races of each horse in the race.

 Alternatively, for Australian and New Zealand races, you may upload race data electronically at the click of your mouse after you download race files from RA.
 Two types of per meeting electronic files may be downloaded from RA after prepaying RA for 'New Form' (last 5 starts) or 'Computer Form' (last 2 years) as a Racing Services Bureau (RSB) subscriber: